ergoplatform/ergodocs/docs/node/peer-management.md

 A *safe* interval is a delay between penalties application.

-Once some peer accumulates a critical penalty score it is added to the blacklist.
+Once some peer accumulates a critical penalty score, it is added to the blacklist.

 A *blacklist* is a mapping `ip` -> `ts`, where `ip` is a peer IP address and `ts` is a timestamp a peer is banned till.